HazyResearch/deepdive/doc/doc/advanced/developer.md

     ```

     Note that at least one of PostgreSQL, MySQL, or Greenplum database must be running to run the tests.

+    By setting `TEST_DBHOST` environment to a `user:password@hostname`, it is possible to specify against which database the tests should run.
+    For specifying non-default ports for different database types, there are more specific variables: `TEST_POSTGRES_DBHOST`, `TEST_GREENPLUM_DBHOST`, and `TEST_MYSQL_DBHOST`.

 * To run tests selectively, use `ONLY` and `EXCEPT` Make variables for `make test`.